surniaulula/wpsso/readme.txt

 = 3.4 =

-Added a "Social Image" column to the post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with a thumbnail of the first Facebook / Open Graph image.
+Added a "Social Image" column to post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with a thumbnail showing the first Facebook / Open Graph image.

 = 3.3.2 =